 10. Laughing Man Coffee Co.: 184 Duane St., Manhattan

-This Tribeca spot is owned by actor Hugh Jackman and founded with a big heart.
-100% of the profits from this café go to the Laughing Man Foundation, which Jackman created to support educational programs, community development, and social entrepreneurs around the world.
-Try the honey lavender latte for a special treat.
+This Tribeca spot is owned by actor Hugh Jackman and founded with a big heart: 100% of the profits go to the Laughing Man Foundation, which Jackman created to support educational programs, community development, and social entrepreneurs around the world. he honey lavender latte is a special treat.